 At the end of the day, creating a visitation schedule for a child with special needs comes down to consistency.
 Parents should work to ensure that the routine at each home is similar, serving to complement one another.
 If each parent works to ensure continuity and comfort, everyone will stand to benefit.
 Raising a child with special needs requires the cooperation and open communication of both parents.
 Only with the love and support of both parents can a child with special needs enjoy the best educational opportunities, social experiences, and relationships with family.

-Contact a Riverside Family Law Attorney
+Contact a Palm Desert and Riverside Family Law Attorney Today

 You and your child deserve committed, vigorous representation.
 Family law attorney Heath Baker knows the ins and outs of the law as only a former police officer and private investigator could.
 Using that knowledge and experience, Mr. Baker will fight for the best outcome for you and your unique situation.